r4ds/bookclub-Advanced_R/QandA/docs/20-evaluation.md

 ## 20.5.2 Handling ambiguity {-}

 :::question
-> vThere are subtle differences in when val is evaluated.
+> There are subtle differences in when val is evaluated.
 If you unquote, val will be early evaluated by enquo(); if you use a pronoun, val will be lazily evaluated by eval_tidy().
 These differences are usually unimportant, so pick the form that looks most natural.

 Is there a case where this subtle distinction between `.env$val` vs `!!val` matters?